FAQs

 - If Balzac does not offer the LVB that you are currently studying in 3ème, you may have to take it elsewhere.

-- see doc below – OIB Literature exam program for 2024 & 2025 – to fully understand the level of the books you would be studying from 1ere onwards to prepare the OIB Literature exam.
+- see doc below – BFI Literature exam program for 2024 & 2025 – to fully understand the level of the books you would be studying from 1ere onwards to prepare the BFI Literature exam.

 saving Saving...